eng-ahmed-reda/fifo_uvm_verification/README.md

-# fifo_uvm_verification
-RTL FIFO Design and Verification using SystemVerilog and UVM FIFO UVM Verification Project
+FIFO UVM Verification Project
 Overview
 This repository contains a complete UVM (Universal Verification Methodology) testbench for verifying a parameterized FIFO (First-In-First-Out) design.
 The testbench implements a comprehensive verification environment with reference model comparison, functional coverage, and formal assertions to ensure proper FIFO behavior.